 Cost of Ownership

 What more can you really ask for?
 With the Volkswagen Golf TDI 150, you get a car that's well built, has a decent amount of zip to its engine, handles really well and costs less than an equivalent Focus or Astra to own.
 By any measure, that would appear to be a slam dunk.
 At this point in the review, I normally balance things with a few caveats, explaining why the car is in fact, a few grades away from perfection.
 With the Golf, however, I'm struggling.
-About the only real complaints are the high-ish asking price, the clunky satellite navigation and the cheap, non-damped tailgate release.
+About the only real complaints are the high-ish asking price and a boot that isn't quite as large as some competitors.
 Other than that, it puts in a barnstormer of a performance.
 If you're shopping for a family hatch, try this one first.
 Try a few rivals afterwards but know that you've got a solid yardstick of excellence against which to gauge them.
 If you're not back at the Volkswagen dealer looking for a dotted line to sign, I'd be very surprised indeed.
 Save yourself the legwork.
 Just buy a Golf.